-One of the biggest challenges faced by Indian students while planning to study abroad is the funds to pay for the tuition fees and manage living expenses in the country.
-Not only do the students need to raise the necessary funds to study abroad but they also need to prove, at the consulate, that they have enough money to complete their studies and manage their daily livelihood in a foreign country.
+One of the biggest challenges faced by Indian students while planning to study abroad is the funds to pay for the tuition fees and manage living expenses in their desired study abroad country.
+Not only do the students need to raise the necessary funds to study abroad but they also need to prove, at the respective consulate, that they have enough money to complete their studies and manage their daily livelihood in a foreign country.
 One such country is the US, where all aspiring students must prove their financial capability to study at any one of the top universities in the US.

-Even if your admissions to your desired university in the US is confirmed, along with holding the appropriate acceptance letter, you will still need to provide relevant financial documents to receive the study visa, failing which the student may not be granted the study visa.
+Even if your admissions to your desired university in the US is confirmed, along with holding the appropriate acceptance letter, you will still need to provide relevant financial documents when applying for the appropriate US study visa, failing which the student may not be granted the study visa.
 Thus, it is also an important factor in determining whether the dream of a student to study abroad will be fulfilled or not.
 In this article, we shall discuss the different financial documents you can submit for a US Student Visa, along with other financial requirments you need to keep in mind when applying.
 Or

 Want to Know How Much Does it Cost to Study in US?

 Once the admission at a US University/School is accepted, the student receives an I-20 that is officially issued by the Department of Homeland Security, USA.
 The I-20 is needed to apply for a US study visa (F1 Visa).
 The I-20 contains the candidate's personal details, institute information, the program of study and financial information.
 The financial information is used as a reference to confirm the financial requirements by the US consulate at the time of visa approval.
 It contains information like the estimated cost of study, duration of course and students funding information.
 In case, any scholarship is offered to the student, the same will be mentioned on the I-20.

 Based on the details mentioned on the I-20, students must raise the necessary funds to study abroad and carry the following documents as proof of financial support.